awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/run-instance.rst

       launchRequest.IamInstanceProfile = instanceProfile;

-3. Launch the instance by passing the request object to the :sdk-net-api:`RunInstances <EC2/MEC2EC2RunInstancesRunInstancesRequest>` method.
-Save the ID of the instances because you need it to manage the instance.
+#.
+Launch the instance by passing the request object to the
+   :sdk-net-api:`RunInstances <EC2/MEC2EC2RunInstancesRunInstancesRequest>` method.
+Save the
+   ID of the instance because you need it to manage the instance.

    Use the returned :sdk-net-api:`RunInstancesResponse <EC2/TEC2RunInstancesResponse>` object
    to get the instance IDs for the new instances.
 The :code:`Reservation.Instances` property contains a list of :sdk-net-api:`Instance <EC2/TEC2Instance>` objects, one for each EC2 instance you successfully launched.
 You can retrieve the ID for each instance from the :code:`InstanceId` property of the :sdk-net-api:`Instance <EC2/TEC2Instance>` object.

    .. code-block:: csharp